open-uem/openuem-docs/docs/03-Introduction/08-security.md

 A tool to create your own Certificate Authority (cert-manager) is provided with OpenUEM and can generate the required certificates during the setup, but you can use proven tools like [CFSSL](https://github.com/cloudflare/cfssl) to generate them too.

-Remote assistance works thanks to VNC but, as we know, VNC servers use to set a fixed password for remote connections.
-Yo improve security with VNC connections, OpenUEM will start the chosen VNC server only when the remote assistance is needed, set a onetime password and shutdown the server when it’s no longer needed.
-Also secure web sockets are used between the Console and the VNC server.
+Remote assistance works thanks to VNC but, as we know, VNC servers are used to set a fixed password for remote connections.
+To improve security with VNC connections, OpenUEM will start the chosen VNC server only when the remote assistance is needed, set a onetime password and shutdown the server when it’s no longer needed.
+Also, secure web sockets are used between the Console and the VNC server.